YaleSTC/service_now/README.md

 Setting `inc.u_kb_article` will set the KB Article field, but it will not apply the associated template.

-### Specifications
+### More Features

-For details on the planned usage of this gem which may or may not be implemented yet, see [specs.md](specs.md).
+More features of this gem are documented in the specifications file.
+These may or may not be implemented yet, see [specs.md](specs.md).
+You can also check the source files in `/lib`.

 ## Contributing